 (c) take legal permission to work;

-Contact our leading immigration lawyers if you wish to discuss the matter at a consultation.
+(d) claim benefits.
+Contact our leading immigration lawyers on 0207 118 4546 if you wish to discuss the matter at a consultation.

-(b) You will then be invited to a consultation, which lasts 1 hr 15 mins and costs £150 pounds including VAT.
+(b) You will then be invited to a consultation, which lasts 1 hour and 15 minutes and costs £150 pounds including VAT.